twitter/twitter-text/js/README.md

 Install it with: `npm install twitter-text`

-The `twttr.txt` namespace is exported, making it available as such:
+The `twitter.txt` namespace is exported, making it available as such:

 ``` js
 var twitter = require('twitter-text')